 Here is a free sample test that you may try (to download, try Shift along with Left mouse button):

 In addition, Fred J. Tydeman tests the floating-point units (FPUs) of computer chips for conformance / compliance to the IEEE-754 floating-point standard (this is called validation or verification).
-His testing has found 100s of flaws in chips from Intel (x87), AMD (x87), Motorola (MCORE), Equator Technologies (MAP 1000), THS (x87), and Marvell (ARM vfp); most before production, thus saving countless expense for the associated companies.
+His testing has found 100s of flaws in chips from Intel (x87), AMD (x87), Motorola (MCORE), Equator Technologies (MAP 1000), THS (x87), Marvell (ARM vfp) and Altera; most before production, thus saving countless expense for the associated companies.

 Since 1975, I have been a co-author of the Brain Ticklers math puzzles column in The Bent of Tau Beta Pi (all engineering honor society).
 Back issues can be found here